Guidance » Guidance News

 Guidance News

-Classes of 2026 and Class of 2027: A college/career/military planning information slideshow will be sent to families in January.
+Classes of 2027 and Class of 2028: A college/career/military planning information slideshow was sent to families in February.
 This is in lieu of an in-person meeting.
-The narrated presentation will prepare you early for applications, scholarships, financial aid, and recommendation letters as well as information for universities, trade schools, military enlistment, and the workforce.
+The narrated presentation will prepare you early for applications, scholarships, financial aid, and recommendation letters, as well as information for universities, trade schools, military enlistment, and the workforce.
 The workforce/construction trade information and links will be included as well.

 Service Hours: It's never too early to begin serving others!
-Yearly service hour requirements are Grade 7: 5 hours; Grades 8-9: 10 hours, Grade 10: 20 hours, Grade 11: 30 hours, and Grade 12: 40 hours.
+Yearly service hour requirements are Grade 7: 5 hours, Grade 8: 10 hours, Grade 9: 10 hours, Grade 10: 20 hours, Grade 11: 30 hours, and Grade 12: 40 hours.
 Hours should be logged using documentation sheets located in the hallway across from the HS office.
-It is encouraged your child turns in service logs to their Bible teacher at the end of each 9-week grading period.
+It is encouraged that your child turn in service logs to their Bible teacher at the end of each 9-week grading period.
 This enables their progress toward the yearly requirement to be viewed on each report card throughout the year!
 Please refer to the MCS Parent/Student Handbook for more details.

-FAFSA 2024: Application window for the 2025-26 school year opened in late November.
+FAFSA 2025: Application window for the 2026-27 school year opened on October 1st.
 Visit studentaid.gov to learn more.

 ACT/SAT: Students interested in taking these tests should visit ACT.org or SAT.org for test dates, registration, and practice opportunities.